JulienDeray/Scala-challenge---GL/README.md

 # Scala challenge (GL)

+Each task comes with an object and a suite of tests.
+All tests can be ran with `sbt test`.

 ## Task 1

 The proposed implementation takes full advantage of Scala's functional programming techniques, though the algorithm could be optimised: